-Other provisions of the Statutes cover specific municipal pension funds with particular investment authority and do not specify permitted investments.
+Other provisions of the statutes cover specific municipal pension funds with particular investment authority and do not specify permitted investments.
 Therefore, investment of such funds is generally controlled by the laws applicable to fiduciaries (i.e., prudent person rule) and the provisions of the applicable plan.
 Their approved policies target an asset mix to provide the probability of meeting or exceeding the return objectives at the lowest possible risk.

-Interest Rate Risk - Interest rate risk is the risk that the government will incur losses in fair value caused by changing interest rates.
+Interest rate risk is the risk that the government will incur losses in fair value caused by changing interest rates.
 The Town does not have a formal investment policy that limits investment maturities as a means of managing its exposure to fair value losses arising from changing interest rates.
 Generally, the Town does not invest in any long-term investment obligations.

-Custodial Credit Risk - Custodial credit risk is the risk that, in the event of a bank failure, the Town's deposits may not be returned to it.
-The Town's policy for custodial credit risk is to invest in obligations allowable under the Connecticut General Statutes as described previously.
+Custodial credit risk is the risk that, in the event of a bank failure, the Town's deposits may not be returned to it.
+The Town's policy for custodial credit risk is to invest in obligations allowable under the Connecticut general statutes.
+The Town also only uses banks that are in the State of Connecticut because the State requires each depository to maintain segregated collateral in an amount equal to a defined percentage of its public deposits based upon the bank's risk-based capital ratio.

 Credit Risk - Credit risk is the risk that an issuer or other counterparty will not fulfill its specific obligation even without the entity's complete failure.
-The Town does not have a formal credit risk policy other than restrictions to obligations allowable under the Connecticut General Statutes.
+The Town does not have a formal credit risk policy other than restrictions to obligations allowable under the Connecticut general statutes.

 Concentration of Credit Risk - Concentration of credit risk is the risk attributed to the magnitude of a government's investments in a single issuer.
-The Town follows the limitations specified in the Connecticut General Statutes.
+The Town follows the limitations specified in the Connecticut general statutes.
 Generally, the Town's deposits cannot be 75% or more of the total capital of any one depository.